-The government has also confirmed that anyone who already has an EHIC can continue to use it until it expires, even following the UK’s formal separation from the EU on January 1 this year.
+Anyone who already has an EHIC can continue to use it until it expires, even following the UK’s formal separation from the EU.

 What is a GHIC?

-The GHIC (Global Health Insurance Card) is the UK’s replacement for the EHIC following Britain’s departure from the European Union.
+The GHIC (Global Health Insurance Card) is the UK’s replacement for the EHIC following Britain’s departure from the European Union on 31 January 2020.

 Like the EHIC, it covers you for treatment at state-run hospitals and GPs (not private), at a reduced cost or for free, when travelling in the EU.

-It’s worth adding that some UK residents may still be able to apply for a EHIC.
-This includes British State Pensioners who live in the EU and their families and EU nationals who are normally resident in the UK.
+It’s worth adding that some UK residents may still be able to apply for an EHIC.
+This includes British State Pensioners who live in the EU and their families, and EU nationals who are normally resident in the UK.
 You can find out more on the gov.uk website.

 What does the GHIC cover?